MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/smart-cards/smart-card-debugging-information.md

 To list certificates that are available on the smart card, type certutil -scinfo.

+> [!NOTE]
-> **Note**&nbsp;&nbsp;Entering a PIN is not required for this operation.
+> Entering a PIN is not required for this operation.
 You can press ESC if you are prompted for a PIN.

 ### Delete certificates on the smart card